 The labor laws of most countries are designed to encourage employers to hire employees permanently rather than working with limited-term contracts.
 When you consider the fact that labor laws, compensation and taxes are also complicated and highly variable, it’s easy to see why global expansion can be intimidating.

 Fortunately, the risks of hiring in new overseas markets can be mitigated by partnering with an employer of record.
-An employer of record, like Global Employment Outsourcing, takes on the responsibility of complying with all local employment regulations, so you no longer have to worry about the risk your company will face.
+An employer of record, like GEO, takes on the responsibility of complying with all local employment regulations, so you no longer have to worry about the risk your company will face.

 If you’re considering limited-term employees for your global expansion, contact us today.
 We can help you understand the risks and benefits of short-term employment around the world.